sumayaakter320/GitHub-Course/README.md

 ## GitHub Instruction Module

-- Basic theory about git and GitHub
+- Basic Info on Git & GitHub
-- Install & set git Configuration ​
+- Install & set git configuration ​
 - Git initialization, adding changes ​
 - How to perform push, and pull operations ​
 - How to connect remote and local repository ​